eshabram/ML_Compression/README.md

 ```

 This will will send a message using the lossless SMC compression designed for
-use with small text messaging in mind.
+use with short text messaging in mind.

 ```
 python3 client.py -f <file name>